isc-projects/bind9/bin/dig/dig.rst

 Query Options
 ~~~~~~~~~~~~~

-``dig`` provides a number of query options which affect the way in which
+:program:`dig` provides a number of query options which affect the way in which
 lookups are made and the results displayed.
 Some of these set or reset
 flag bits in the query header, some determine which sections of the
 answer get printed, and others determine the timeout and retry